hevanaa/razer-spec/README.md

 # razer-spec
-This is a spec file for building Fedora rpm of razercfg.
+This is a spec file for building a Fedora rpm of razercfg.

 Fedora rpm repository https://copr.fedorainfracloud.org/coprs/johanh/razercfg/